Chapter 1: Resisting Urges and Curious Concerns

 If the past two weeks had been hard on Precious Four, they have been harder on Evan.
 Maybe harder wouldn't do justice to it.
 Horrible might.

 Caleb wasn't unaware of the fact that Evan was blaming himself for losing the album.
 Once, twice, thrice, Caleb had tried getting Evan talk on it but he hadn't given in and there was no way, Caleb could force Evan for he knew, everyone has a part of themselves they can't share with everyone.

 Evan needed time, and Caleb was willing to give him as long as he wished but it was getting out of Evan's ability to handle.
-Caleb had come to know it two days ago when he landed at Evan's place, uninformed and found him almost unconscious on the floor, with the excess intake of alcohol.
+Caleb had come to know it two days ago when he had landed at Evan's place, uninformed and had found him almost unconscious on the floor, with the excess intake of alcohol.